florianakos/file-monitor-service/README.md

 $ ansible-playbook ansible-deploy.yml
 ```

-At the end of this process you should have a functioning service deployed on as many ansible slave nodes as you configured.
-To test, you should open a web browser from a machine that has IP connectivity to the ansible nodes and then visit the URL: `http://NODE_IP:8080/` to see the landing page.
+At the end of this process you should have a functioning service deployed on as many Ansible slave nodes as you configured in the `/etc/ansible/hosts` file.
+To test the service, you should open a web browser from a machine that has IP connectivity to any of the Ansible hosts, and then visit the URL: `http://ansible_host_ip:8080/` to see the landing page of the service.

-## Usage
+## How To Use

-The deployed service implements a web UI through which it is possible to upload files.
+The service implements a web interface, through which it is possible to upload files.
 These files will be saved to a folder on the host machine, which is set up with the monitoring service.
 The service will watch for incoming files and compress them via the gzip CLI utility then store them in a different folder.

 To access logs the user can navigate to `/stats` which provides a list of most recently uploaded files, as well as some statistics such as average compression ratio of all files and the name of the most highly compressed file in the database.